 California is home to the largest food and agriculture industry in the nation.
 Senator Feinstein is working to ensure California remains a worldwide agricultural leader and the state’s farmers continue to feed the nation and world.

-U.C.
-Davis estimates that up to 60 percent of California’s 421,000 farmworkers—approximately 253,000 people—are undocumented.
-This is why she negotiated the Agricultural Worker Program provisions in the Border Security, Economic Opportunity, Immigration and Modernization Act.
+The University of California-Davis estimates that up to 60 percent of California’s 421,000 farmworkers—approximately 253,000 people—are undocumented.
+This is why Senator Feinstein negotiated the agricultural worker program provisions that were in cluded in the Border Security, Economic Opportunity, Immigration and Modernization Act, a bill that passed the Senate in 2013.

-The senator has also requested that the Department of Homeland Security exercise prosecutorial discretion with agricultural workers.
+Senator Feinstein has also requested that the Department of Homeland Security exercise prosecutorial discretion with agricultural workers and instead focus on dangerous individuals.

-California’s 81,000 farms produce half of the nation’s fruits, vegetables and nuts, known as specialty crops.
+California’s 81,000 farms produce half of the nation’s fruits, vegetables and nuts, what are known as specialty crops.

 As a senior member of the Senate Appropriations Committee, Senator Feinstein works to secure a fair share of funding for California’s specialty crop farmers.
 She helped secure funding in the latest Farm Bill for organic research and labeling, conservation programs and increases in funding for producers to meet California’s ambient air quality standards.

-She also played a role in the passage of the Specialty Crop Competitiveness Act, which has improved access to foreign markets for U.S. specialty crops and created a safer and more secure domestic food supply.
+Senator Feinstein also played a role in the passage of the Specialty Crop Competitiveness Act, a bill that has improved access to foreign markets for U.S. specialty crops and created a safer and more secure domestic food supply.

 Promoting and safeguarding California agriculture

-California growers produce over 80 percent of domestically-grown flowers.
+California growers produce nearly 70 percent of domestically-grown flowers.
 Senator Feinstein has promoted California’s cut flower industry and encouraged the use of domestically-grown flowers at White House events.

 She also worked closely with the Department of Homeland Security to improve its agricultural inspections at U.S. ports of entry.
 Prior to her involvement, DHS inspections of agricultural products were ineffective and may have allowed a number of invasive pests to enter the country.